andreaangiolillo/mongodb-atlas-cli-github-action/README.md

 ```

-### Create a new Atlas Project, a new Free Cluster, a new DBUser to use in your GitHub workflow
+### Quickstart - Create a new Atlas Project, a new Free Cluster, a new DBUser to use in your GitHub workflow

 ```yaml
 # File: .github/workflows/workflow.yml